curl / Development / runtests.pl

 Specify which test(s) to run by specifying test numbers or keywords.

-If no test number or keyword is given, all existing tests that the script can find will be considered for running.
-You can specify single test cases to run by specifying test numbers space-separated, like "1 3 5 7 11", and you can specify a range of tests like "45 to 67".
+If no test number or keyword is given, all existing tests that the script can find are considered for running.
+You can specify single test cases to run by specifying test numbers space-separated, like 1 3 5 7 11, and you can specify a range of tests like 45 to 67.

 Prefix a test number with a tilde (~) to still run it, but ignore the results.